The Cardinality of Sumsets: Different Summands: Proof of Theorem

-The first summand is then absorbed in the $o(1)$ term and the claimed asymptotic bound on $|A+B_1+ \dots +B_h|$ follows. \end{proof} This completes the proof of Proposition \ref{Main equal} modulo the proof of the estimate on p. \pageref{bound}, which as we have seen implies Theorem \ref{Main}.
+This completes the proof of Proposition \ref{Main equal} modulo the proof of Lemma~\ref{bound} on p.~\pageref{bound}, which as we have seen implies Theorem \ref{Main}.
 The proof of the estimate is given in Section \ref{Graphs}.
 We next provide examples which show that the upper bound given by Theorem \ref{Main} is asymptotically sharp.